nic-dgl104-winter-2022/Anna-Wilson-Process-Portfolio/README.md

 *RESEARCH: *
 > testing frameworks for a programming language and / or IDE that you are familiar with.
 Find some documentation related to the testing framework and read at least the basic principles.
 How easy is the documentation to understand?
 Could you use the tool right away?
 Try writing a simple test and deploying it?
 Did it work?
 What have you learned from this process?

+This article https://www.thecodeside.com/2020/10/13/testing-tools-for-kotlin-quick-recap-in-2020/ go over four frameworks testing tools for kotlen.
+First, we have JUnit4, the basic version of JUnit5.
+It does the job but doesn't include JUnit5 features.
+Then we have JUnit5, which houses features like Nested Tests, assertAll, assertThrows, @ParameterizedTest , @DisplayName, and what you need to fix your framework in one place.
+It also mentions Spek, which has basic fixes and features, comes built-in, so that's one available option without manually installing it in your android studio.
+Last but not least is which covers tests like Fun Spec, ScalaTest, Describe Spec, Javascript frameworks, and more.

 *REFLECT:*
 > when would testing have helped you most on past projects?
 Can you recall any past projects that would have benefitted from a test-first approach?
 What is the most important learning you will take from this week (even if you don't feel comfortable using a testing framework, what can you take from the principles of testing and use in future projects)?

+ Testing the logic of my function, first, I try to comment on what I want my code to be active, then I look into tasks that can help me complete the function, and finally comes to coding.
+I've contributed to the community here:  https://www.reddit.com/r/Kotlin/comments/t8n01e/help/ my user name is IBluecatI

 ## **WEEK EIGHT**
 *RESEARCH:*
 > all the tools!
 We've collectively looked a lot of tools and technologies up to this point, and many of them have been reported on in Slack.
 Take a read through the #weekly-research channel and identify the tool that interests you the most (it doesn't have to be one of yours!)
 Do your own research on the tool by examining the official documentation, reading third-party articles or completing tutorials.
 If you can, try the tool out yourself to get a sense of how it works.